Sidney Abram Weltmer: Weltmer Institute

 In 1900, the US Postmaster General declared Weltmer's "healing by mail" scheme a fraud and stopped mail delivery to the institute.
 Weltmer filed suit to challenge this action, and the case eventually reached the U.S. Supreme Court.
-It ruled on November 17, 1902 that Weltmer had the right as a citizen to receive mail at his business, regardless of whether people agreed with it.
+It ruled on November 17, 1902, that Weltmer had the right as a citizen to receive mail at his business, regardless of whether people agreed with it.
 According to a 2004 newspaper article about the building and institute, Weltmer's Institute generated so much mail that the government built a new post office to accommodate the volume going into and out of the town.
-Weltmer traveled to Washington, DC during the course of this case, to track its progress at the Court and to attend to his clients among members of the US Senate and their wives.
+Weltmer traveled to Washington, D.C., during the course of this case, to track its progress at the Court and to attend to his clients among members of the US Senate and their wives.

-Also in the early 20th century, Weltmer filed a libel case against Rev. M. Bishop for calling Weltmer and his assistants "miserable charlatans" in print; it eventually reached the Supreme Court of Missouri.
+Also in the early 20th century, Weltmer filed a libel case against Rev. C. M. Bishop for calling Weltmer and his assistants "miserable charlatans" in print; it eventually reached the Supreme Court of Missouri.
 That court ruled in favor of Bishop and refused a motion to rehear the case.
 It based its ruling on the facts of one of Weltmer's clients, a woman who claimed to have been cured of breast cancer by letters from Weltmer.
 She said he instructed her that each of them was to focus on healing thoughts at a time and dates which he established by letter.
 In fact, during this period of claimed treatment, Weltmer was vacationing in Colorado, and his purported letters were prepared and sent by clerks of the institute.

 Weltmer's Institute contributed to Nevada becoming the center of a wellness industry.
 His system was often compared to Christian Science, a type of spiritual healing which medical practitioners also criticized.
 Psychotherapists, clairvoyants and persons promising various miracle cures of contemporary illnesses, such as tuberculosis, which then had no cure, also came to work in Nevada.
 At one time the Institute was staffed with "17 healers, several assistant healers, a physician, and more than 110 stenographers and female typists to handle the correspondence."